-A gorgeous original color example of Henry Popple's Key Sheet, which was sold separately and bound in with his 20 sheet map of North America, one of two most important general maps of North America issued during the 18th Century.
+A gorgeous hand-colored example of Henry Popple's Key Sheet, which was sold separately and bound in with his 20-sheet map of North America, one of two most important general maps of North America issued during the 18th century.

 This is the true first edition of Popple's Key Sheet, with no place names appearing between Havana and C.S.
 Antonio, as identified by Babinski.